Why it’s Time for Healthcare to Shift Operational Efficiency Focus to the Supply Chain

 For example, I had a friend in the Boston area who needed a hip replacement, and there are several good hospitals in town, so I encouraged him to shop around.
 He was shocked to find a 30 percent price difference between the most expensive and least expensive provider.
 Of course, these were all ballpark prices, because no one really has a handle on all the costs yet.

 Supply chain data has a role to play in patient care, which is becoming increasingly data driven, as well.
-Using predictive analysis, for example, you could take a look at trends and spot increases in certain types of procedures in certain populations.
+Using predictive analysis and scenario planning, for example, you could take a look at trends and spot increases in certain types of procedures in certain populations.
 Let’s say you see Type II diabetes in males aged 55 to 65 increasing by ten percent year over year.
 Doctors may want to look into why that is.
 Supply chain professionals will want to plan to meet demand.

 That’s all very futuristic given where the healthcare supply chain is today, but those are more reasons why undertaking this transformation now is so important.
 To achieve the goals of value-based care, and better patient care in general, you eventually are going to need the real-time data and visibility from the supply chain integrated across the entire organization.